lateef-taiwo/Crudddur-app/journal/week1.md

 ![docker](./assets/Week-1/docker-hub-image-pushed.png)

 ### Use multi-stage building for a Dockerfile build
-Multi-stage simply means you have  diff stages typically, build and production stage Example of  multi stage build
+Multi-stage simply means you have  different stages typically, build and production stage Example of  multi stage build

     # Build stage